 An exhaustive secondary data review is necessary to further review and refine information gaps, ensure the research design and objectives are appropriate for the overall context, identify the main actors on the rental market, identify potential key informants as well as data sources for the regular price and availability monitoring, establish appropriate and useful locations for targeting, understand what is already known about recent and historical rental market dynamics in Moldova, identify relevant indicators used for previously conducted assessments by actors, and ensure lessons learnt from similar assessments as well as global thematic guidance are taken into account.
+In addition, for round 2, review of secondary data was conducted for the development of tools related to temporary protection, the procedures/legislation for obtaining TP, how it may impact refugee tenants in their ability to secure rental housing, and any changes in the relationship with rental service providers, tools on the needs and experiences of refugee households that have members with mobility disabilities, the appropriate infrastructure considerations for people with mobility disabilities.
+Findings from the first round of the assessment were key to improving/designing the next round of tools, the inclusion of the disability focus, and key areas of further research which were incorporated into this next round.
 Furthermore, secondary data will be used for the extraction and aggregation of rental market listings from advertising websites.